webpack/webpack/README.md

 # modules-webpack

 As developer you want to reuse existing code.
-As with node.js and web all file are already in the same language, but it is extra work to use your code with the node.js module system and the browser.
+As with node.js and web all files are already in the same language, but it is extra work to use your code with the node.js module system and the browser.

 The goal of `webpack` is to bundle CommonJs modules into javascript files which can be loaded by `<script>`-tags.
 Simply concating all required files has a disadvantage: many code to download (and execute) on page load.
 Therefore `webpack` uses the `require.ensure` function ([CommonJs/Modules/Async/A](http://wiki.commonjs.org/wiki/Modules/Async/A)) to split your code automatically into multiple bundles which are loaded on demand.
-This happens mostly transparent to the developer with a single function call.
+This happens mostly transparent to the developer.
 Dependencies are resolved for you.
 The result is a smaller inital code download which results in faster page load.

+Another common thing in web development is that some files have to be preprocessed before send to the client (ex. template files).
+This introduce more complexity to the compile step.
+`webpack` supports loaders which process files before including them.
+You as developer can use such files like any other module.

 **TL;DR**